-Our evaluations are guided by the belief that every child wants to do well and is best understood in the context of their whole life.
+Our educational evaluations are guided by the belief that every child wants to do well and is best understood in the context of their whole life.
 We take time to look at strengths, challenges, personality, and environment so that we can see the full picture of who your child is.
 Alongside standardized test scores, we consider the many parts of your child’s world.
-Together, these pieces show us how they learn, how they communicate, and how they move through daily life, including the ways learning differences or attention challenges may play a role.
-Parents leave with direction and practical ways to support their child.
+Together, these pieces reveal how they learn, how they communicate, and how they move through daily life, including the ways learning differences or attention challenges may play a role.
+Parents leave with direction and practical ways to support their child both at home and in school.

 Capacity for growth — noticing how your child responds when challenged, whether they experiment with new strategies, persist, or adapt.
 Conversations with you and your child also highlight how they’ve surprised others with progress once given the right support.